The first annual Sweetwater Music Hall Festival

 “I'm lucky.
 I work.
 I've never had to play in a cover band.
 I've never had to wear a funny hat, “ says Joseph.
 “Perhaps because of the lack of traditional success, I've put out about a record a year, plus all the stuff that's never come out, and it's kept me creatively honest.
 I don't rehash my past.
 I don't repeat any of my old hits because I don't have any big hits.”

-The Little Folkies song collection spans four volumes (Winter, Spring, Summer, and Fall) of amazing, original, and old time folk music for children.
-Recordings feature bluegrass legends such as Peter Rowan (Bill Monroe, Old And In The Way), Blaine Sprouse (Bill Monroe, The Osbourne Brothers, Jimmie Martin), Paul Knight (Peter Rowan Bluegrass band) and more.
-You can purchase the books and CD's at the show or click here to order them in time for the holidays!
+The Little Folkies Family Band plays the music from Little Folkies, an award-winning music class for children in the Bay Area.
+The Little Folkies song collection spans four volumes (Winter, Spring, Summer, and Fall) of amazing, original, and obscure traditional folk songs for children.
+The recordings feature bluegrass legends such as Peter Rowan (Bill Monroe, Old And In The Way), Blaine Sprouse (Bill Monroe, The Osbourne Brothers, Jimmie Martin), Paul Knight (Peter Rowan Bluegrass band, Sharon Gilchrist (Uncle Earl), Avram Siegel (Kathy Kallick) and more.
+You can purchase the books and CD's at the shows or online at www.littlefolkies.com.

 Irena was born and raised in Bergen, Norway, and she has been living, writing, playing and performing in the Bay Area and throughout the US since 2006.